 7. Achieve Utopia On Earth

-This raises a lot of questions particularly in individuals not conscious about sustainability.
+This raises a lot of questions, particularly in individuals not conscious of sustainability.
 While this may seem far-fetched, living sustainably is the spark to this firework of a dream.
 Sustainable farming is the answer to food shortage.
 A sustainable energy source is environment-friendly, hence a cleaner atmosphere.
-Sustainable business practices have a positive impact on society, economy, and communities.
+Sustainable business practices have a positive impact on society, the economy, and communities.
 Really, in the bigger picture, sustainability seems to be the answer to a lot of world issues.
 Yes, all we need is love, but I think sustainability isn’t far behind.

 Learn to live simpler and greener using these tips in this video from My Green Closet:

 Knowing the importance of sustainability leads one to act.
 It is what we use solar power instead of coal for.
 This is why we grow our own food sustainably for.
 This is why we are more mindful of the things we buy.
 Everything we do becomes a conscious effort to live sustainably.
 Now we know why is sustainability important, sustainable living becomes second nature to us.